tauri-apps/tauri-docs/docs/guides/08-debugging/vscode.md

 ## Configure launch.json

-Create the `.vscode/launch.json` file and paste this JSON contents:
+Create a `.vscode/launch.json` file and paste the below JSON contents into it:

 ```json title=".vscode/launch.json"
 {